Transfer Files Between Dropbox and Google Drive Easily

 Click on the “Clouds” logo on the left navigation menu.
 Both Dropbox and Google Drive accounts can be seen here if the clouds are successfully added.

 If the clouds are missing, then it is safe to assume that there was a problem adding them.
 In that case, the cloud adding must be done again.

 Step 6: Start the Migration

-Click on “Migrate” button on the left navigation menu and you will be redirected to the migration page shown in the above screen shot.
+Click on the “Migrate” button on the left navigation menu and you will be redirected to the migration page shown in the above screenshot.
 Select Dropbox as the source and Google Drive as the destination.

 Source and destination accounts need to be selected accurately.
 If you choose the clouds wrongly, Google Drive’s data will be migrated to Dropbox.

 Step 7: Select Files and Folders to Be Migrated

 Upon clicking “Migrate”, a page appears displaying all the files and folders in the source and destination accounts.

 You can migrate a single file/folder, multiple files/folders, or even entire root data.
 Just select what you need to migrate and click on the “Migrate” button.

 Step 8: Migration Is in Process